-Free Library for the Blind and Books for Visually Impaired People
+Free Library for the Blind and Visually Impaired

 Many who are blind or visually impaired—or who have reading or other physical disabilities—often cannot use printed materials, depriving them of reading materials that most take for granted.